 At Poplin Elementary, we recognize students for their academic success, provide quality staff development for teachers, and create a school culture that is safe, supportive, and academically stimulating for our students.
 Our focus is on continuous improvement cycles and professional learning communities.
 Both frameworks share one common goal to increase student achievement; our focus—the whole child.
 Our vision for our students is for them to “dream, reach, grow and become.”

 We are excited about the varied ways we are able to support our students as life-long learners and citizens of a larger, global community.
 In kindergarten, first, second, third, fourth, and fifth grade, we continue with our dual language immersion program in Spanish.
-New this year, we have added a third grade class.
 Students in these classes receive their daily academic instruction in Spanish and communicate with each other and their teachers in Spanish.
 By the time students leave at the end of fifth grade, they will be fluent Spanish speakers.